-- There is debate about what temperature to dehydrate at in order to preserve the enzymes in your food.
+- Dehydrator Temperature.
+There is debate about what temperature to dehydrate at in order to preserve the enzymes in your food.
 For now I am comfortable with 125.
-I am not an ardent raw foodist, and after researching this I found that the temperature of the food in the dehydrator is significantly below the temperature of the air around it.
+I am not an ardent raw foodist, and after researching this I found that the temperature of the food in most dehydrators is significantly below the temperature of the air around it.
 Thus, if the setting of the dehydrator is 125, your food temperature is almost certainly in the raw food range--115 or below.
 Note that this is not the case with the Excalibur Dehydrators which you should set at 115 as their thermostats are set to gauge food temperature and not air temperature.

 - Soak for 7-12 hours.
 Soaking nuts and seeds overnight is perfect and that's what we do.

-- Store remaining nuts or seeds for the futures.
+- Store remaining nuts or seeds for future use.
 Read here about How to Store Nuts and Seeds.

 Have you ever tried soaking nuts and/or seeds?